droltr/365-Exo-Spam-List-Editor/USAGE.md

-# User Guide - Exchange Online Spam Manager
+# User Guide - 365 Exo Spam List Editor

-This guide provides detailed instructions on how to use the Exchange Online Spam Manager tool.
+This guide provides detailed instructions on how to use the 365 Exo Spam List Editor tool.

 ## Table of Contents
 1. [Getting Started](#getting-started)